Hugging Face Accelerate: Multi-GPU & TPU Training Guide

-Accelerate is a Hugging Face library that allows you to run the same PyTorch code in any distributed configuration by adding only four lines of code.
+Accelerate is a Hugging Face library that allows you to run the same PyTorch code in any distributed setup by adding only four lines of code.

 pip install accelerate